pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 CFCR takes advantage of the many years of experience BOSH has in deploying complex distributed software and applies it to Kubernetes.
 The operator can sleep better at night using a tool that's built with reliability, security, and scaling in mind.

-Kubernetes is probably not the only complex sofware your operation has to support.
+Kubernetes is probably not the only complex software your operation has to support.
 By using CFCR a scrappy team can add a powerful platform to their stack while remaining agile, freeing up resources to focus on executing better.

 ### Up next